SecondNature-com/devops-challenge/README.md

 will be used internally to adjust this and any other test.

 You optionally can include the necessary steps to run your solution.

+> :warning: Please include your name in the PR so we can easily identify you